angular-slider/ngx-slider/README.md

 As of v1.2.0 the slider features CSS animations of slider movement.
 If you prefer the previous behaviour, without animations, you can set the flag `animate: false` in your slider options.

+## Keyboard Shortcuts

+In addition to mouse/touch events, the slider can also be controlled through keyboard.
+The available shortcuts are:
+ - right/up arrow - increase by single step,
+ - left/down arrow - decreate by single step,
+ - page up - increase by 10% of slider range,
+ - page down - decrease by 10% of slider range,
+ - home - move to minimum value,
+ - end - move to maximum value.

 ## Tooltips

 The slider allows for customising how to implement tooltips.
 See [TOOLTIPS.md](TOOLTIPS.md) for more information.